 Focusing on coaching so much over the past few years has meant a little bit of a lag when it came to my own personal journey with martial arts.

 I’ve been able to really enjoy focusing on my own personal understanding and growth as a martial artists, and I look forward to sharing with others the things I’m learning.
 Here are a few places that I’ve been drawing inspiration from lately.

 John Danaher – all of his instructional really

 There aren’t many instructionals that I’ve seen for MT that I just love…yet.
 Not saying they aren’t out there.
 I just haven’t found them.
-That’s ok though, becasue I’m blessed to be inspired by our Easton MT staff.
-People like Sean Madden, JD Hardwick, Dan Wilson, Danny Chacon, Bailey Winters, etc. They are some of the hardest working people I’ve seen at their craft.
+That’s ok though; I’m blessed to be inspired by our Easton MT staff who include people like Sean Madden, JD Hardwick, Dan Wilson and Danny Chacon.
+They are some of the hardest working people I’ve seen at their craft.